Nan0Scho1ar/gitmanager/README.md

 # gitmanager
-##script to manage multiple repos with multiple branches
+## Script to manage multiple repos with multiple branches

 ### Install instructions
 * Install with `make install` to install program and add manpage entry.